telerik/teststudio-docs/docs/automated-tests/scheduling/view-execution-status.md

 ## Connect Project Remotely

-When current project is connected to schedule test lists remotely, the **Remote Execution Status Window** provides an overview for the Scheduling and Storage services and a list of all Execution Servers connected to this Scheduling Server.
+When current project is <a href="/automated-tests/scheduling/connect-to-scheduling-server#connect-the-project-to-schedule-test-lists-on-remote-execution-machines" target="_blank">connected to schedule test lists remotely</a>, the **Remote Execution Status Window** provides an overview for the Scheduling and Storage services and a list of all Execution Servers connected to this Scheduling Server.

 ![Status Window][2]